M7OCM/890/README.md

 Chirp Next compatible only with appropriate python module loaded (see code files).
 This enables AM, FM, LSB and USB to be saved plus proper 8.33kHz channels.
 This is not possible in CPS or regular Chirp Next.
 Note, the border color is hardcoded so won't change if fettled with in Chirp.

-Two test pre built binaries currently available from personal stash.
-Totally reworked using a light and dark contrast theme (green and blue versions).
-Also available in grey, orange and white, or any combo of RGB.
+Four test pre built binaries currently available from personal stash.
+Totally reworked using a light and dark contrast theme (green and blue versions, orange and white).

 ![20231126_232206](https://github.com/M7OCM/890/assets/128899149/8c7dbf6e-d36a-4cf9-b20f-15b79ac636b0)